oneapi-src/oneAPI-samples/DirectProgramming/C++/StructuredGrids/iso3dfd_omp_offload/README.md

 ## Purpose

-ISO3DFD is a finite difference stencil kernel for solving the 3D acoustic isotropic wave equation which can be used as a proxy for propogating a seismic wave.
-Kernels in this sample are implemented as 16th order in space, with symmetric coefficients, and 2nd order in time scheme without boundary conditions..
-Using OpenMP Offload, the sample can explicitly run on the GPU to propagate a seismic wave which is a compute intensive task.
+ISO3DFD is a finite difference stencil kernel for solving the 3D acoustic isotropic wave equation, which can be used as a proxy for propagating a seismic wave.
+In this sample, kernels are implemented as 16th order in space, with symmetric coefficients, and 2nd order in time scheme without boundary conditions.
+Using OpenMP Offload, the sample can explicitly run on the GPU to propagate a seismic wave, which is a compute-intensive task.

 The code will attempt to find an available GPU or OpenMP Offload capable device and exit if a compatible device is not detected.
 By default, the output will print the device name where the OpenMP Offload code ran along with the grid computation metrics - flops and effective throughput.
-For validating results, a OpenMP/CPU-only version of the application will be run on host/CPU and results will be compared to the OpenMP Offload version.
+For validating results, an OpenMP/CPU-only version of the application will be run on host/CPU, and results will be compared to the OpenMP Offload version.

-The code also demonstrates some of the common optimization techniques which can be used to improve performance of 3D-stencil code running on a GPU device.
+The code also demonstrates some of the common optimization techniques that can be used to improve 3D-stencil code running on a GPU device.

 ## Key Implementation Details

 The basic OpenMP Offload implementation explained in the code includes the use of the following :
 * OpenMP offload target data map construct
-* Default Baseline version demonstrates use of OpenMP offload target parallel for construct with collapse
+* Default Baseline version demonstrates the use of OpenMP offload target parallel for construct with the collapse
-* Optimized version 1 demonstrates use of OpenMP offload teams distribute construct and use of num_teams and thread_limit clause
+* Optimized version 1 demonstrates the use of OpenMP offload teams distribute construct and use of num_teams and thread_limit clause
-* Incremental Optimized version 2 demonstrates use of OpenMP offload teams distribute construct with improved data-access pattern
+* Incremental Optimized version 2 demonstrates the use of OpenMP offload teams distribute construct with improved data-access pattern
 * Incremental Optimized version 3 demonstrates use of OpenMP CPU threads along with OpenMP offload target construct